-There are two ways to revoke a will: by subsequent testamentary instrument or by physical act.
-The Texas probate code, section 63, specifies these two exclusive ways that a will can be revoked.
-Section 63 says:
+There are two ways to revoke a will in Texas: by subsequent testamentary instrument or by physical act.
+The Texas Estates Code, §253.002, specifies these two exclusive ways that a will can be revoked.
+Section 253.002 says:

-"No will in writing, and no clause thereof or devise therein, shall be revoked, except by a subsequent will, codicil, or declaration in writing, executed with like formalities, or by the testator destroying or canceling the same, or causing it to be done in his presence."
+"A written will, or a clause or devise in a written will, may not be revoked, except by a subsequent will, codicil, or declaration in writing that is executed with like formalities, or by the testator destroying or canceling the same, or causing it to be destroyed or canceled in the testator’s presence."

-Subsequent Testamentary Instrument: To revoke a will by subsequent testamentary instrument, the testator must have testamentary capacity.
+Subsequent Testamentary Instrument: To revoke a will in Texas by subsequent testamentary instrument, the testator must have testamentary capacity.
 If he does not have testamentary capacity, the attempted revocation by a subsequent will is ineffective.
 If the subsequent will is not admitted to probate for some reason, i. e., the will was denied probate because it was the result of undue influence for example, it is void in toto, every provision of it, and it cannot serve to revoke a former will.
 761 S.W.2d 448.
+But, see the doctrine of Dependent Relative Revocation.
 The testamentary instrument used to revoke a will, does not have to be a will itself.
 As long as it is in writing and executed with the same formalities of a will, a paper saying as little as "I revoke my will" is sufficient to revoke a prior will.

 Since revocation by implication is not favored, if the testator has a will and then executes a subsequent will that does not specifically say he is revoking the first will, the two wills will be read together as much as possible and the second testamentary instrument will be treated as a codicil to the first will.